Rock Island Public Library: Rock Island Public Library 1872-1901

 In 1872, the Illinois State Legislature created a law giving city councils the power to tax citizens for public library funding, effectively creating the public library system in Illinois.
-The Rock Island City Council was quick to implement the new tax, and the Rock Island Public Library opened its doors on November 25, 1872 with Miss Gale as the head librarian.
+The Rock Island City Council was quick to implement the new tax, and the Rock Island Public Library opened its doors on November 25, 1872, with Miss Gale as the head librarian.
 Miss Gale worked for the Rock Island Public Library for 64 years, the longest tenure of any librarian in the history of Illinois.
-The public library was able to open its doors so quickly due to the gift of supplies and books from the Young Men’s Literary Association, the community's fee-based library from 1865-1871.
+The public library was able to open its doors so quickly due to the gift of supplies and books from the Young Men's Literary Association, the community's fee-based library from 1865 to 1871.
 The new public library also took over the association's library's rooms on the second floor of the Mitchell & Lynde Building on Eagle Street.
 (The location now holds a bank building.)
-The Rock Island City Library and Reading Room Association occupied these rooms from 1855-1859.
+The Rock Island City Library and Reading Room Association occupied these rooms from 1855 to 1859.
 The library board decided that for all citizens to be able to use the library it had to be open seven days a week, since many people only had Sundays off.
 By the end of the first two weeks the library had checked out more than 1,000 books.
 To increase space for both books and patrons, the library board decided to rent another room.

 Over the next ten years the library would continue to have budget and space problems.
 By 1891, Miss Gale had organized the books by subject (history, travel, poetry and fiction) and by alphabetical order within their subject.
 To raise money for more books at the library, Miss Gale sold copies of the book catalog for $.15 a piece.
 In 1899, the library had 14,866 books in their collection, 1,070 of them children's books.
 The Rock Island Public Library had outgrown their three rooms at the Mitchell & Lynde Building and the library board started to look for land and financing to build a new library to support the library's collection of books and the growing population of Rock Island readers.
 On April 3, 1900, the library board purchased a lot for the new library and on January 10, 1901, the board chose design plans for an Ionic building finished in Italian Renaissance Architecture.